ROI of an Optimised User Experience

 - Adaptable ROI frameworks: The book provides ROI calculations tailored to e-commerce, internal systems, and more, making it easier to align benefits with project realities.

-Maximizing the Impact of User Research
+Maximising the Impact of User Research

 Weidan Li, Senior UX Researcher at SEEK, represents a new generation extending Don Norman’s vision by showing that Usability Research is a measurable strategic investment.